Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Have you ever watched someone confidently walk in the wrong direction while looking at their GPS?
 That's exactly what happens when teams have powerful data tools but use them incorrectly.

 One of the most common missteps is failing to clearly define what success looks like for a location.
 Without specific, measurable criteria, you're essentially searching without knowing what you're looking for.
-As one client told us after implementing our platform: "We spent years arguing about locations because everyone had different ideas of what 'good' meant.
+As one client told us after implementing a data-driven platform: "We spent years arguing about locations because everyone had different ideas of what 'good' meant.
 Having clear criteria changed everything."

 Another frequent pitfall is treating all factors equally in your analysis.
 Foot traffic might be vital for a coffee shop but less important for a specialty retailer with destination customers.
 Your scoring model should reflect these differences through thoughtful weighting.

-Many teams also fall into what I call "data tunnel vision" – becoming so enamored with quantitative metrics that they ignore qualitative factors that don't fit neatly into spreadsheets.
+Many teams also fall into what I call "data tunnel vision": becoming so enamored with quantitative metrics that they ignore qualitative factors that don't fit neatly into spreadsheets.
 Behind every data point are real people making real decisions about where to shop.

-Cannibalization, Saturation & Trend Shifts
+Cannibalization, Saturation, and Trend Shifts

-Smart retailers understand that opening a new store isn't just about that location's potential – it's about how it fits into the broader network.
+Smart retailers understand that opening a new store isn't just about that location's potential.
+It's about how it fits into the broader network.
 Data-driven site selection excels at quantifying complex relationships between locations.

 Market saturation is the silent killer of retail profitability.
 Data analysis can identify when a market is approaching the tipping point where additional locations yield diminishing returns.